TimoGuy/DemoEngine/TestGUI/ideapad.md

 ### Things that could improve

-- [ ] Cloud rendering (duh...)
+- [ ] ~~Cloud rendering (duh...)~~
-  - [ ] If you were okay with a cloudscape that never changed density, you could render out a distance function for the clouds
+  - [ ] ~~If you were okay with a cloudscape that never changed density, you could render out a distance function for the clouds~~
+    - NOTE: turns out that raymarching with the signed distance field idea was not that great.
+It ran super slow

 - [ ] Shadows
   - [ ] All the static objects could be the only ones with shadow and then all the dynamic objects could just have a shadow for a certain distance.